reinka/blog/content/about.md

 author = "Andrei Pöhlmann"
 +++

-~~I am a research engineer for urban autonomous driving at Mercedes-Benz AG in Stuttgart with main focus on Continous Integration, Continous Delivery and Automated Testing.~~
+~~I am an integration engineer for urban autonomous driving at Mercedes-Benz AG in Stuttgart with main focus on Continous Integration, Continous Delivery and Automated Testing.~~

-I am a Cloud Engineer at SAP working with Kubernetes on distributed systems (more specifically on the SAP BTP, ABAP environement.
-Yeah, it's quite a tongue-twister.
-That's why it's also called Steampunk).
+I'm a Cloud Engineer at SAP with strong interests in distributed systems (system design, Kubernetes & Docker), Linux kernel (syscalls) and low-level networking (TCP/IP stack).
 I joined SAP in June 2021.

 I hold a Statistics MSc degree with specialization in Deep Reinforcement Learning and the mathematics of Machine Learning.
 I wrote my master thesis at the [Bosch